-Goodwill arising on the acquisition of a subsidiary represents the excess of the consideration transferred (see Note 2.2), the amount of any non-controlling interests in the acquiree over the acquisition date fair value of identifiable assets, liabilities and contingent liabilities of the subsidiary at the date of acquisition.
+Goodwill arising on the acquisition of a subsidiary represents the excess of the consideration transferred, the amount of any non-controlling interests in the acquiree over the acquisition date fair value of identifiable assets, liabilities and contingent liabilities of the subsidiary at the date of acquisition.
 Goodwill is initially recognised as an asset at cost and is subsequently measured at cost less any accumulated impairment losses.